 Consent is Rad – International Launch (YouTube at 4.45 mark) – As part of the University of Skate: Support Your Local Academic panel at the Pushing Boarders Skateboarding conference at Brygerriet Skate School, Malmo, Sweden in August 2019.

 For transparency note the Consent is Rad website is run by volunteer efforts.
-This resource list was created by Dr Indigo Willing as part of the Consent is Rad website launch in 2020 and her research done with the support of the Sport and Gender Equity Network (SAGE) at Griffith University, skateboarders collaborating with Consent is Rad, and communities members working as professionals in the area of sexual violence prevention.
+This resource list was created by Dr Indigo Willing as part of the Consent is Rad website launch in 2020 and some of her ongoing research at the Griffith Centre for Social and Cultural Research at Griffith University.
+Additional support and resources are provided by skateboarders in the community and a number who are working in the area of sexual violence prevention.